 We have to be honest—we’re not in it for the planet.
 As professionals, we’re (personally) only interested in switching to battery-powered tools if they get the job done.
-In the evaluation of battery vs gas trimmers and mowers, performance and ROI matters.
-So what factors are key, and how do you decide when, where, and how to integrate battery powered landscaping tools—if at all?
+In the evaluation of battery vs gas trimmers and mowers, performance and ROI matter.
+So what factors are key, and how do you decide when, where, and how to integrate battery-powered landscaping tools—if at all?
 It’s not easy, but it is logical.
 We’ll try to take you through the process we use in our own evaluations.

 Available Equipment: It’s NOT Slim Pickins

 The truth of the matter is: some serious manufacturers are making excellent cordless products.
 Brands are starting to really engage with the outdoor power equipment, lawn care, and landscaping industries to identify the type of performance they need.
 More and more, these products are being manufactured with specifications that rival gas products.
 There are exceptions, but we’re seeing excellent products from the likes of Stihl, Husqvarna, Echo, Makita, Oregon, EGO, and others.
 These are big names for one reason or another, and the field is ripe with high-performance cordless platforms.

 Years ago, if you would even have suggested that a battery-powered product could compete with or match gas, you’d get laughed out of the county.
 Suggest that to a professional landscaper, and you would be in for even more scorn.
 Now, however, lithium-ion battery technology has advanced to the point where packs are outputting in excess of 20-amps.
 You’ll get less than that out of a typical 15- or 20-amp outlet.